crististan/npm-cheatsheet/README.md

 ```
 npm init vite

-# The select svelte as template
+# Then select svelte as template
 ```
 ### Astro
 ```